-Melding robotics into the curriculum does not limit the learning to only understanding how to build robots from bottom-up.
-It can trigger lifelong passion in the respective areas that it involves, with skills including coding, programming, engineering and more.
-It has proven its effectiveness and consistency in coaching children the concepts of STEM - an acronym for science, technology, engineering and mathematics.
-Robotics also forges solid team work.
+Melding robotics into the curriculum does not limit the learning to only understanding how to build robots from the bottom-up.
+It can trigger lifelong passion in the respective areas that it involves, with skills including coding, programming, engineering, and more.
+It has proven its effectiveness and consistency in coaching children on the concepts of STEM - an acronym for science, technology, engineering, and mathematics.
+Robotics also forges solid teamwork.
 To make that robot raise its hand, it needs to be injected with a variety of skills and applications, from programming to coding and more.

 A child who excels in a particular area works together with others who have their own capabilities.
 It also encourages the children to communicate with each other in order to convey necessary information.